subha-v/subha-v/README.md

 Hi I'm Subha!
-If you are looking for code and/or data for my paper, please check my repo.
+If you are looking for code and/or data for my paper, please check my pinned repo.

 You can reach me at subhavee2@gmail.com if you need something.